modelica/newsletter/_2018-02/Dymola2019.md

 Our libraries have seen the following enhancements:

 - Battery Library: Version 2.1 includes a new pack model that enables the simulation of nested cylindrical cells.
-Additionally the thermal model of the cylindrical cells is updated, allowing multiple surface heat ports for an improved simulation of heat distribution in discretized pack models.
+Additionally, the thermal model of the cylindrical cells is updated, allowing multiple surface heat ports for an improved simulation of heat distribution in discretized pack models.
 - Hydrogen Library: Version 1.1 includes new media and component models for humidity control as well as a control based methane reformation model for PEM.
-- Pneumatic Systems library is available in Dymola 2019, facilitating architecture design, component sizing, modelling and simulation of pneumatic systems.
+- Pneumatic Systems library is available in Dymola 2019, facilitating architecture design, component sizing, modeling and simulation of pneumatic systems.
 - Testing Library: This release brings improved test runners, changes the visual look of the library and introduces operator records.

 ![](Dymola2019_pneumatic.png)